woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 ### Fields

-Field extensions are the simplest type of extension.
-They can add new, replace, and expand existing form fields in any section, and hide fields.
+Fields are the simplest type of extension.
+They let users add extra product information, replace or manage the visibility of other fields assigned to a specific product type, and control the contents of other fields.

 #### ✅ What they are for